 So make your Meditation (a Pause) about comfort.
 Don’t create what you think you “should” do.
 Create your nook and make it all about you!
 Maybe even bring along some blankets, or put on your most comfy clothes.
 Create a ritual that fits you and your life.
 Not what others might do when they meditate.

+learn more about how I started here in my post The Non-Believer.
 If this helps you find a little more ease in your practice I would love to see what you have come up with me!
-Tag @pausewithalexis on Instagram and use the hashtag #shareyourpause so we can all become inspired and try new things!
+Tag @pausewithalexis on Instagram, use the hashtag #shareyourpause so we can all become inspired and try new things!

 Feel free to email me any questions to: email@example.com